How To Stop Procrastinating Decluttering Today

 One habit that is a game-changer in helping me overcome decluttering procrastination is time-blocking.

 I know myself, so there will be weeks when I have zero motivation and feel mentally drained.
 So, I plan for that.
-I share this plan in Episode #007 of The Mind Your Home Podcast, How To Maintain Momentum When You Feel Low Energy.
+I share this plan in this post about maintaining your progress when you feel low energy

-I block my writing time to get a few articles done at once.
-I’m writing this article, though I won’t post it for another 2 weeks.
+I block my writing time to complete a few articles at once.
+I’m writing this article now, though I won’t post it for another two weeks.

 And I intend to write another one after this.
 I know that if the deadline for this article were tomorrow, I would not feel motivated to write it.
 I would feel rushed and trapped and dread the whole process.